 Beaver Builder’s uncomplicated, responsive interface and its unique editor set it apart from all other page builders.
 Its functionalities and features are acknowledged by users, which is why more than a million websites are built using it.

-The creativity with Beaver Builder is maximized when it is used with Beaver Themer, which lets the users explore and implement their creative ideas on their sites.
+Beaver Builder’s creativity is maximized when used with Beaver Themer, which lets the users explore and implement their creative ideas on their sites.

 Moreover, the live view of your edits made possible via Beaver Builder’s handy editor allows you to see your editing in a real-time view.